 So, does this mean only people with good attitudes “beat” cancer?
 Or, if you just stay positive enough, things will turn out fine?
 Of course not.
 Everyone knows this isn’t true.

 My mother had a great attitude.
 She was a real “champion” herself in many ways, not just regarding cancer.
 There are countless people with cancer who had superbly good attitudes, but still did not survive.

 Their positive attitudes did not save them.

-Sometimes a cancer patient does not have a good attitude.
-Sometimes they feel downright miserable in the attitude department.
+Sometimes, a cancer patient does not have a good attitude.
+Sometimes, she/he feels downright miserable in the attitude department.
 In fact, depression is a very common experience.
 Making people feel guilty for not always feeling positive can be very dangerous.
-Guilt is rarely productive.

 I just don’t believe a positive attitude is as significant as we are sometimes led to believe in regard to surviving cancer or any serious illness.